 The Nationwide Program includes occurrence coverage in contracts from both the traditional reinsurance and ILS markets, while aggregate protection is included in two contracts supported by the ILS market.
-The agreements provide multi-line catastrophe coverage in every state except Florida, where coverage is only provided for personal lines automobile.
+The agreements reinsure our personal lines property and automobile excess catastrophe losses resulting from multiple perils in every state except Florida, where coverage is only provided for personal lines automobile.

-(2) This contract includes a per occurrence component that attaches at \$4.363 billion and an annual aggregate component that attaches at \$3.940 billion, see 2018-1 Excess Catastrophe Reinsurance Contract included in this section.
+&lt;sup>(2) This contract includes a per occurrence component that attaches at \$4.363 billion and an annual aggregate component that attaches at \$3.940 billion, see 2018-1 Excess Catastrophe Reinsurance Contract included in this section.

-(3) This contract provides coverage of \$219 million in excess of \$2.750 billion with layer six, layer seven, Allstate's 5% co-participation, and the New Jersey Excess Catastrophe Agreement inuring to its benefit.
+&lt;sup>(3) This contract provides coverage of \$219 million in excess of \$2.750 billion with layer six, layer seven, Allstate's 5% co-participation, and the New Jersey Excess Catastrophe Agreement inuring to its benefit.

-(4) This contract includes a per occurrence component that attaches at \$2.750 billion and an annual aggregate component that attaches at \$3.540 billion, see 2019-1 Excess Catastrophe Reinsurance Contract included in this section.
+&lt;sup>(4) This contract includes a per occurrence component that attaches at \$2.750 billion and an annual aggregate component that attaches at \$3.540 billion, see 2019-1 Excess Catastrophe Reinsurance Contract included in this section.